Customer Review vs Customer Testimonial Definitions

 We, however, are discussing customer testimonial:

-A customer testimonial is a recommendation of a business, or the quality of a product or service, by a customer.
+A customer or client testimonial is a recommendation of a business, or the quality of a product or service, by a customer.

 HubSpot’s definition of ‘testimonial’ goes into more detail: